kstojanovski/software-design-pattern/structural-patterns.md

 ### Adapter

-It implemented method from the interface is (wrappes) using also the method of the reference or super class.<br><br>
+It implemented method from the interface is (wrappes) using also the method of the reference or super class.
 #### Structure
 There are several different implementation of this pattern.<br>
 1. It is realize with a class which implements interface and extends class.
 Its method of the interfaced in implemented wrapping the method of the class.<br>